tmard/Credit-Risk-Classification/README.md

 **How well does the logistic regression model, fit with oversampled data, predict both the `0` (healthy loan) and `1` (high-risk loan) labels?**

-The oversampled model generated a balanced accuracy score of 99%, which is an improvement than the prior logistic regression model.
-It continues to perform the same when being able to correctly identify health loans, as the precision is 100%, and the recall remains high at 99%.
-Where the oversampled model performs better is with the recall rates for high-risk loans.
-Although still obtaining a similar precision as the logistic regression model at 84% in comparison to the 85%, of these 84% that are correctly identified, there is a recall of 99%.
-This is an improvement from the 91% on the logistic regression model.
+Overall, in analyzing the results of the machine learning models, the oversampled model would be the model of choice.
+The oversampled model generated a balanced accuracy score of 99%, which is an improvement than the prior logistic regression model on original data of 95%.
+It continues to perform the same when being able to correctly identify health loans, as the precision is 100%, and the recall remains at 99%.
+More importantly, where the oversampled model performs better is with the recall rates for high-risk loans.
+Although still obtaining a similar precision as the logistic regression model on original data at 84% in comparison to 85%, of these 84% that are correctly identified at high-risk, there is a recall of 99%.
+This is an improvement from the 91% on the prior logistic regression model on original data.

-The oversample model helps to better predict the true positives meaning that it is more effective at distinguishing high-risk loans with high recall accuracy.
+The oversampled model helps to better predict the true positives meaning that it is more effective at distinguishing high-risk loans with high recall accuracy.
+As well, as the number of false positives significantly decreases, the oversampled model is able to classify healthy and high-risk loans more correctly.